Chaukori

 Safety, Permits & Local Etiquette

-• Inner Line Permit: Not required for Indian citizens.
-Foreign nationals may need to register at Pithoragarh if traveling near border areas—check latest guidelines.
+• Inner Line Permit: No permits are required for Indian nationals to visit Chaukori.
+Foreign travelers may need to register at local police stations if staying long-term, though this is rarely enforced.

 Hidden Tips Only Repeat Visitors Know

-• Carry cash—ATMs are scarce, and digital payments aren’t widely accepted in 2025.
+• Carry cash—ATMs are scarce, and card payments aren’t widely accepted.

-• Buy local rhododendron juice from roadside stalls—it’s a refreshing Kumaoni specialty.
+• Buy local rhododendron juice or honey from roadside stalls for authentic souvenirs.

-• Layer up even in spring—mornings and evenings get unexpectedly chilly.
+• Layer up even in summer; evenings can get unexpectedly chilly at this altitude.

 Frequently Asked Questions